MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ## Option 2: Building a custom engine copilot for Microsoft 365

 With Azure AI services, you can craft a custom AI chatbot for Teams and Microsoft 365 applications.
-If you’re seeking a custom bot solution that operates on Teams chat, then building with the Teams AI Library is the perfect fit for you.
+If you’re seeking a custom bot solution on Teams chat, then building your own copilots is the perfect fit for you.

 :::image type="content" source="https://learn.microsoft.com/microsoftteams/platform/assets/images/bots/teams-ai-library.png" alt-text="A diagram that explains how a custom engine copilot agent in Teams work" lightbox="https://learn.microsoft.com/microsoftteams/platform/assets/images/bots/teams-ai-library.png" border="false":::